Above: More amazing backroom photographs by Vincent Couderc can be seen here.

-The mountains outside L.A. look blue in the early morning.
-Beyond them is the long, flat stretch of I-5, coastal highways and fields of lemon trees.
-When I finally rounded a corner and saw Castro Street sloping before me, the red letters of Castro Theater blinking in the distance, I almost cried.
+I left at four in the morning to drive to San Francisco.
+Before the sun has fully risen, the hills outside L.A. look blue.
+Beyond them is the long, flat stretch of I-5 and fields of lemon trees.
+When I finally rounded a corner and saw Castro Street sloping down before me, it felt like I was coming home.

 I lived briefly in San Francisco.
 It wasn’t the best experience, but it meant a lot to me, and I’ve always wondered what would have happened if the living situation had been more stable or the job more permanent.
 Would I have stayed?
 Driving in, I passed my old coffee shop on Market Street, the one where I used to sit on my computer sending job application after job application, none of which resulted in anything.
 None of that mattered now — I wasn’t here seeking a second chance.
 I was here for fun.

 Going to the Folsom Street Fair, the largest leather festival in the world, is a bewildering experience the first time you do it.
 You are jolted awake to the fact that there are thousands of people in one city who love BDSM and fisting and all the kinks and fetishes you’ve been quietly, discreetly harboring, kinks you may have explored with one or two people before.
 Here you are, thrown into a sex pit, with playmate options from literally all over the world, including some of the sexiest people you’ve ever seen.

 It can be too much.
 Your mind barely knows how to manage it.
 And it all happens in this storeyed little city, a place coated in legend and queer history and memories of libertine fun.
 San Francisco almost surprises you by being a truly beautiful city to look at.
 How can such sordid stories be housed in a setting so picturesque, so cute?
 But they are.
 And they still are, even after all this gentrification, all the soaring rent prices.
 That’s the wonder of it: San Francisco is still a city of sex.